evturn/glorified/config/tasks.md

 -Refresh list menu when new note is added

--show total notes in list
++show total notes in list
++Facebook avatar
 +Put ajax call in active-list view with click event +Make initial welcome container before clicking on list +Remove border on input